-Self Help Test: Evangelism II Lesson Twelve
+Self Help Test: Evangelism II Missionary Principles

 1. Define "indigenous church."
-2. Why is it important to establish church in the centers of populations, parish and market towns, etc.?
+2. Why is it important to establish a church in the centers of population, parishes and market towns?
 3. Why is a training center important?
 4. How may a missionary prepare himself for the mission field?